opensas/mdn-svelte-tutorial/readme.md

 ## 01. Getting started with Svelte

-In this article we'll provide a quick introduction to Svelte.
+In this article we'll provide a quick introduction to the [Svelte framework](https://svelte.dev/).
 We will see how Svelte works and what sets it apart from the rest of the frameworks and tools we've seen so far.
-Then we will learn how to setup our development environment, create a sample app, understand the structure of the project, and see how to run the project locally and build it for production.
+Then we will learn how to setup our development environment, create a sample app, understand the structure of the project, and see how to run it locally and build it for production.

 You can see the complete content of this article [here](./01-getting-started/Svelte_getting_started.md) or at [MDN web docs](https://developer.mozilla.org/en-US/docs/Learn/Tools_and_testing/Client-side_JavaScript_frameworks/Svelte_getting_started).